Life in Brussels – focus and fun

 The Institute for European Studies (IES) is an academic Jean Monnet Centre of Excellence, a hub of cutting edge research and activities on EU in the international context.
 The IES is presided by the previous EU trade Commissioner Karel De Gucht.
 As a part of the Vrije Universiteit Brussel (VUB), the Institute advances academic education and research in various disciplines, and organizes tens of events every year to policy-makers, scholars, stakeholders and the general public – the EuroMaster students are encouraged to join as often as they can!

 The EuroMaster is thus hosted in a lively research setting that specifically explores EU institutions and policies within the context of European integration and global governance.
 The scholarly output of the EuroMaster teaching staff forms a part of the robust research base of the Faculty and the IES.
-The latter has over its 14 years of operation produced some 900 academic publications.
-The wide expertise of the over 50 IES researchers is also at the disposal of the EuroMaster students in the form of thesis co-promotion, guest lecturing and simply informal talks over coffee.
+The latter has over its 16 years of operation produced over 1,000 academic publications.
+The wide expertise of the 50+ IES researchers is also at the disposal of the EuroMaster students in the form of thesis co-promotion, guest lecturing and simply informal talks over coffee.
 The disciplines applied at the IES – law, social/political sciences, economics and communication sciences – offer possibilities for inter-disciplinary exchanges.